Your AI agent shouldn't ask “what’s next?”

 The same backlog, in your browser.

 A polished workspace served straight from the binary.
 List, board, grid, and timeline views.
 Inline editing on every property.
-No build step, no separate front-end repo.
+It needs no build step and no separate front-end repo.

 localhost:8080 / tasks